-Russian energy companies are conquering Bosnian oil market12.
-December 2012. / SEE Energy News
+Russian energy companies are conquering Bosnian oil market, SEE Energy News

 Russian oil companies have become key players in the retail oil market of BH by taking over more and more gas stations, the last acquisition being that of the 28 OMV stations, energy analysts suggest.